Introduction: The Comitatus and the Warrior Ethos

 Hengist and Horsa: Mythic Founders

-The earliest legendary Saxon leader figures are the brothers Hengist and Horsa, said to have been invited by the British king Vortigern in the fifth century to help defend against Pictish raids.
+The earliest legendary Saxon leaders are the brothers Hengist and Horsa, said to have been invited by the British king Vortigern in the fifth century to help defend against Pictish raids.
 According to Bede and the Anglo-Saxon Chronicle, they led the first Anglo-Saxon migrations and established the kingdom of Kent.
-While their historicity is debated, their story embodies the qualities of charismatic leadership and opportunism.
-Hengist, in particular, was depicted as a clever strategist who used marriage alliances and military force to secure power.
-His legacy established a foundational myth for the Saxon people, one that celebrated their origins as fierce and cunning warriors.
-Though the historical truth may be different, the legend of Hengist and Horsa set the template for Saxon warrior kings: bold, resourceful, and unyielding.
+While their historicity remains debated among scholars, their story embodies the qualities of charismatic leadership and opportunistic ambition.
+Hengist, in particular, was depicted as a clever strategist who used marriage alliances, military force, and diplomatic manipulation to secure power for himself and his followers.
+His legacy established a foundational myth for the Saxon people, one that celebrated their origins as fierce and cunning warriors who carved out a new homeland through bold action.

 Alfred the Great: The King Who Defied the Vikings